Juan Soto

 Early Life and Background

-Juan Soto was born on October 25, 1998, in Santiago, Dominican Republic, to Juan Soto Sr. and Belkis Pacheco.
-He has an older sister and a younger brother, Elian, who signed with the Nationals as an international free agent once he became eligible in January 2023.
-His father was a salesman and a catcher in a local men’s league, encouraging his sons to make baseball their passion.
-Soto’s early exposure to the sport laid the foundation for his future career in baseball.
+Juan José Soto Pacheco was born on October 25, 1998, to Juan Soto Sr. and Belkis Pacheco in the Dominican Republic.
+He grew up with an older sister and a younger brother, Elian, who later signed with the Washington Nationals as an international free agent in January 2023.
+His father worked as a salesman and also caught in a local men’s baseball league, encouraging his sons to make baseball their central passion.

 Path to Baseball